 Scholarly Commons Citation

 Koplow, David A., "Train Wreck: The U.S. Violation of the Chemical Weapons Convention" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1042.
+1042.